 The set-up of the F3 paddock always takes place on the Thursday afternoon at a time still to be announced.
 The exact times will be communicated via teaminfo before each event.
 Cars are not allowed to enter the paddock before being asked to do so by the F3 Organisation.

-The following areas for team trucks and awnings in the paddock will be available free of charge for the teams:
+The following areas for team trucks and awnings in the paddock will be available free of charge for the teams (to be confirmed by January 2018):